petrklas/previo_test_project/README.md

 51,2 EUR * 26 = 1331,2 Kč.
 ```

-Use plain OOP PHP, if possible.
+Use plain OOP PHP.
 Use interfaces, abstract classes, traits wherever it makes a sense to you.
+Consider using some design patterns e.g. SOLID.
 Don't forget to treat the error states and incorrect inputs (e.g. file not exists, malformed json, empty price, etc.).

 Please send the complete task to my e-mail address: petr.klas@previo.cz